What Are The Most Durable Flooring Products for K-12 Institutions? A Guide To School Flooring

 What Are the Most Durable School Flooring Materials for High-Traffic Areas?

-When it comes to durable flooring for schools, no single product does everything.
 The right material depends on foot traffic volume, cleaning routines, and the specific demands of each space.
-Here’s how the main options stack up.
+Here’s how the top options stack up in detail.

 Is Luxury Vinyl Tile or Vinyl Composition Tile Better for School Hallways?